brianhigh/challenging_data/waddl_to_csv.md

 know the delimiter.
 It could be a comma, tab, space, or just about anything.
 So, we will start by trying `read.table()`.

-But when we read it in we get some unexpected error messages.
+But when we read it in we get some unexpected messages.

 ```r